mrstefangrimm/prfServo/README.md

 y = a + bx + cx^2 + dx^3

 ## prfServo2
 Whereas prfServo uses a linear transformation prfServo2 is nonlinear and stateful.
-It lets you compensate the mechanical play.
-If direction changes an offset polynomial is added.
+It compensates the mechanical play.
+If the direction changes, an offset polynomial is added.

  y' =

 - a + bx' + cx'^2 + dx'^3, if x' > x and y' > y
 - a + bx' + cx'^2 + dx'^3 + e + fx' + gx'^2 +hx'^3, if x' < x and y' < y

+## prfServo3
+prfServo3 is nonlinear and stateful.
+It compensates the mechanical play.
+If the direction changes, an offset polynomial is added.
+It compensates inaccuracy due to friction.
+A polynomial adds an offset based on the difference between the new and the old target value.

 ## Project History
 prfServo was written in 2018 for the *[LnR Actuator](https://www.instructables.com/id/Linear-and-Rotation-Actuator/)* for which the *[map function](https://www.arduino.cc/reference/en/language/functions/math/map/)* is not sufficient for the transformation of the Servo's (rotational) motion to the shaft's linear motion.

-In 2019, prfServo2 was added to not only support a correct transformation but also compensate the mechanical play.
+In 2019, prfServo2 and prfServo3 were added to not only support a correct transformation but also compensate the mechanical play (prfServo2) and in addition compensate friction or any other effect that has to do with the travel distance (prfServo3).

 ## Installation
 1. Download the latest release from *[github](https://github.com/mrstefangrimm/prfServo/releases)*